cran-task-views/Hydrology/Hydrology.md

 -   `r pkg("hydrostats")`: Calculates a suite of hydrologic indices for daily time series data that are widely used in hydrology and stream ecology.

--   `r pkg("hydroTSM", priority = "core")`: Functions for
-    management, analysis, interpolation and plotting of time series used in hydrology and related environmental sciences.
-In particular, this package is highly oriented to hydrological modelling tasks.

 -   `r pkg("lfstat")`: Functions to compute and plot statistics described in the "Manual on Low-flow Estimation and